 Richard looks back at the people behind CRG/ERG163

-I’ve owned CRG163 since the 9th of June, 2002 (20 years this June!) and have undertaken extensive research into the vehicle’s history and the people who have been part of this spanning 52 years.
+I’ve owned CRG163 since the 9th of June, 2002, over years by now and have undertaken extensive research into the vehicle’s history and the people who have had contact and involvement with the vehicle spanning in excess of fifty years.
 I have been very fortunate to have come across, met and become friends with fantastic people including retired Crosville staff and families outside those I already knew from my own connections with the company that have had a direct link with CRG/ERG163 over the years during it’s service days with Crosville.
 I’ve made friends with wonderful people far and near during my research.

 My aim from the outset when taking on the project of restoration and preservation of CRG163 has not only involved providing my family and I the pleasure of owning such a fine vehicle, but also the pleasure it has also given to others.
 I’ve been able to reunite the vehicle with former drivers such as (by now unfortunately) the late Bob ‘Moelfre’ Roberts from Crosville’s Amlwch depot that drove ERG163 on the X10 express service between Cemaes and Liverpool in the early 1980’s to Jack Cowap, Crosville’s Liverpool Edge Lane depot, who drove CRG163 between Liverpool and London in the early 1970’s on the X1 express service.
 Both were reacquainted with CRG/ERG163 in August 2004.